- Advice and information

 Email: info@ccrc.gov.uk

 You can withdraw your appeal at any time before your court date.
-You need to fill out a ‘notice of abandonment of appeal.’
-The below weblink will take you to the form that you need to fill in:
+You need to fill out a notice of abandonment of appeal form.

-If you have an issue with your solicitor you can try to sort it out by speaking or writing to them, or someone else in the firm.
-But if that doesn’t work you can make a complaint if you want to.
+If you have an issue with your solicitor, you should try to sort it by speaking to them first.
+You can also write to them or someone else in the firm.
+But if that does not work you can make a complaint if you want to.

-If you want to complain about a solicitor, to begin with you can complain directly to the solicitor’s practice.
+If you want to complain about poor service, to begin with you should complain directly to the solicitor’s practice.
 All solicitors have a procedure for handling complaints.

-If you’ve completed the practice’s complaints procedures and you still aren't satisfied with your solicitor's response, you can contact the Legal Ombudsman.
-They can help to resolve your complaint for you.
+If you have finished the practice’s complaints process and still feel unhappy you can contact the Legal Ombudsman.
+They can look into your solicitor’s response and try to resolve your complaint.

 Legal Ombudsman